Jacksonville Jaguars 20-27 Kansas City Chiefs: Patrick Mahomes overcomes ankle injury as Chiefs reach fifth straight AFC Championship Game

 What's next?

-The NFL Divisional Round continues on Sunday night when the Buffalo Bills take on the Cincinnati Bengals for the first time since Damar Hamlin suffered a cardiac arrest during their Week 17 Monday Night Football matchup, with the winner set to take on the Chiefs/Jaguars.
+The NFL Divisional Round continues on Sunday night when the Buffalo Bills host the Cincinnati Bengals for the first time since Damar Hamlin suffered a cardiac arrest during their Week 17 Monday Night Football matchup, with the winner set to take on the Chiefs.
+Watch it live on Sky Sports NFL from 8pm.

-The Dallas Cowboys and San Francisco 49ers then meet as two of the NFL's most prestigious franchises in view of securing a spot in the NFC Championship Game next weekend.
+Then, following on from the action in Buffalo, the Dallas Cowboys travel to the San Francisco 49ers as two of the NFL's most prestigious franchises do battle in view of securing a spot in the NFC Championship Game next weekend.
+Kick-off in Santa Clara is at 11.30pm.

 Sky Sports NFL is your dedicated channel for NFL coverage through the season - featuring a host of NFL Network programming.
 Don't forget to follow us on skysports.com/nfl, our Twitter account @SkySportsNFL & Sky Sports - on the go!